sumitNITS/WebStickyNotes/README.md

 ![sticky notes](https://user-images.githubusercontent.com/37767537/229308712-08a031f1-5670-44b4-875d-ca4b5d37ca6f.png)

-### Few features of this project include
+### A Few features of this project include

 - Adding the note ✍️
 - ✔️ the note
 -  Deleting the note 🗑️

 This Sticky Notes app is similar to Windows Sticky Notes App and follows Reverse chronological order for taking notes.
-Only exception that once NOTE is added you can't edit it.
+The only exception is that once NOTE is added you can't edit it.
 Alternatively, you can add the NOTE again with your latest data and remove the old one.

 ### Instructions to run this project locally